-- Grant’s Overland Campaign.
-The plan was to chase Lee’s army throughout Virginia and force it to defend the Confederate capital: Richmond, Virginia.
-However, Lee’s army once again prove tough to beat, and the two ended up in a trench warfare stalemate at Petersburg at the end of 1864.
+- Grant’s Overland Campaign — The plan was to chase Lee’s army throughout Virginia and force it to defend the state’s, and the Confederacy’s, capital: Richmond.
+However, Lee’s army once again proved tough to beat, and the two ended up in a trench warfare stalemate at Petersburg at the end of 1864.

 After spending months locked in a stalemate at Petersburg, Lee attempted to break the Union line by engaging them at the Battle of the Five Forks on April 1, 1865.
-But he was defeated.
-This left Richmond surrounded and gave Lee no other choice but to retreat.
+He was defeated, and this left Richmond surrounded, giving Lee no other choice but to retreat.
 He was run down in the town of Appomattox Courthouse, where he finally decided the cause was lost.
 On April 9, 1865, Lee surrendered his Army of Northern Virginia.

-All this meant that the American Civil War, the bloodiest and ugliest war in American history, was over.
+All of this meant that the American Civil War, a four-year-long struggle plagued with blood and violence, was finally over.
 But in many ways, the hardest part was yet to come.

 The War’s Aftermath

-With the American Civil war over and the rebellion squashed, it was time to rebuild the nation.
+With the American Civil war drawn to an end and the rebellion squashed, it was time to rebuild the nation.
 The states that seceded were to be let back into the Union, but not before they were rebuilt without slavery.
-However, differing opinions on how to deal with the Southern states – some favored harsh punishment whereas others favored leniency – stalled reconciliation and left many of the same structures that defined Southern society intact.
+However, differing opinions on how to deal with the Southern states — some favored harsh punishment whereas others favored leniency — stalled reconciliation and left many of the same structures that defined Southern society intact.

-Eventually, slavery was abolished across the country and blacks were given more rights.
-But the lack of oversight in the South led to the creation of institutions, such as sharecropping and Jim Crow, that kept blacks as the underclass of the South.
-This caused much of the black population of the South to move to other parts of the country, dramatically changing the demographics of American cities forever.
+Eventually, slavery was abolished across the country and those who were once slaves were given more rights.
+But the lack of direct military intervention in the South to oversee the establishment of new institutions post 1877 caused new forms of racial oppression to emerge and become mainstream — such as sharecropping and Jim Crow — keeping freed Black people as the underclass of the South.
+These institutions operated largely through intimidation, segregation, and disenfranchisement, causing much of the Black population to move to other parts of the country, dramatically changing the demographics of American cities forever.

 Remembering the American Civil War

 The developments that took place after the American Civil War helped define the history of the United States throughout the 20th century.
-But with social structures still in place today that subjugate black Americans, many argue the American Civil War, although instrumental in ending slavery, did not touch the racial undertones of American society that still exist.
+But with social structures still in place today that subjugate Black Americans, many argue the American Civil War, although instrumental in ending slavery, did not touch the racial undertones of American society that still exist today.

 Plus, in today’s world, there are still stark political differences between the South and the rest of the country, and a big part of this comes from this idea that Southerners are “Southerners first, Americans second.”